isc-projects/stork/doc/devel.rst

 Below diagram showing a flowchart of the agent registration process in Stork.
-First Certificate Signing Request (CSR) is generating using an existing or new private key.
-Next, if a server token isn't provided then an agent token is created.
+First Certificate Signing Request (CSR) is generating using an existing or new private key and agent token.
-The CSR, server token, or agent token are sent to the Stork server.
+The CSR, server token (optional), and agent token are sent to the Stork server.
 It all is good the server responses with a signed agent certificate, a server CA certificate, and assigned Machine ID.
+If the agent is already registered with provided agent token then only the assigned Machine ID is returned without new certificates.
-The agent uses this ID to verify that the registration is done correctly.
+The agent uses the machine ID to verify that the registration is done correctly.

 The diagram only contains the positive path.